-In the table, you can find the ideal heating type for your poultry, meat and fish, in addition to toast.
-Temperature and cooking time depend on the quantity, composition and temperature of the food.
+You can find the ideal heating type for many meat dishes in the table.
+Temperature and cooking time depend on the amount, composition and temperature of the food.
 Settings ranges are indicated for this reason.
 Try using the lower values at first.
-You can use a higher setting next time if necessary.
+You can increase the temperature next time if necessary.